-Free admission for kids 18 and under, all residents of Lake County, and veterans.
+Free admission for all residents of Lake County and veterans.

 10% off discounts available for AAA and AARP members

 History of the Healy House & Dexter Cabin

 In two-mile high Leadville, miners made their fortunes overnight.
 Leadville was home to the legendary Baby Doe Tabor, who clung to the Matchless Mine—long after her beloved Horace watched his fortune vanish.
 Today the Healy House Museum & Dexter Cabin look out over another kind of wealth: the historic and scenic treasures of this storied mining town.

 August R. Meyer's 1878 Greek Revival clapboard house (now called Healy House) was built for his bride, Emma.
 The home has been beautifully restored and features lavish Victorian furnishings collected by Leadville pioneers.
 For years it was a sought-after boarding house and a hub of social life, with croquet on the lawn as Nellie Healy entertained guests in the parlor.